Hypermobile Ehlers Danlos (hEDS) Evaluations

 -

 I offer a thorough clinical assessment and can evaluate whether your symptoms meet the current diagnostic criteria for hEDS or a related condition.
-However, a formal diagnosis is often made as part of a broader, multidisciplinary process that may include input from specialists such as rheumatology, cardiology, or neurology.
-Genetics is just one part of the picture.
-I can help you understand where you fall within the diagnostic framework and provide referral recommendations if additional evaluation is needed.
+When appropriate, I also coordinate genetic testing to explore other connective tissue or hereditary conditions.
+While I do not issue formal diagnoses, I can help you understand where you fall within the diagnostic framework and provide referral recommendations if further evaluation is needed.

 -

-The key difference is that most other types of connective tissue disorders — like classic EDS, Marfan syndrome, or Loeys-Dietz syndrome — have a known genetic cause that can be identified through testing. hEDS does not yet have a specific genetic marker, which means it is currently diagnosed based on clinical criteria after other conditions have been ruled out.
-As part of your evaluation, I can help determine whether genetic testing is appropriate to rule out other conditions and guide you through the diagnostic process.
+The key difference is that most other types of connective tissue disorders, like classic EDS or vascular EDS, have a known genetic cause that can be identified through testing. hEDS does not yet have a specific genetic marker, which means it is currently diagnosed based on clinical criteria after other conditions have been ruled out.

 -